-No camp property or long-term camp shall operate without a current Authorization to Operate as provided by these standards.
-No day camp or family camp shall operate without a current Authorization to Operate and current council program site approval.
+No camp property or long-term camp shall operate without a current Authorization to Operate as provided by the standards.
+No day camp or short-term camp shall operate without a current NCAP Local Council Authorization and Assessment Declaration issued by the local council pursuant to a current Authorization to Operate.
 Camps shall operate only at approved locations.

-- A. Camp Properties.
-Each camp property shall have a current Authorization to Operate issued by the National Council. - B. Day Camps and Family Camps.
-A council operating day camps and family camps shall have a current Authorization to Operate from the National Council, and each day camp and family camp shall have a current council program site approval. - C. Long-term Camps.
-Long-term camps shall have an Authorization to Operate from the National Council. - D. Other Camps.
-Other camps shall have a variance from the National Council. - E. Voluntary Camps.
-A voluntary camp shall be of a type authorized by the council's current Authorization to Operate and shall have a current council program site approval.
+- A. Camp properties.
+Each camp property shall have a current Authorization to Operate issued by the National Council. - B. Day camps and short-term camps.
+A council authorized to operate day camps and short-term camps by its current Authorization to Operate shall issue a NCAP Local Council Authorization and Assessment Declaration authorizing each day camp or short-term camp no less than 30 days prior to the camp.
+Each day camp and short-term camp not held on an accredited NCAP camp property shall also have a current NCAP Site Appraisal Form approved by the council. - C. Long-term camps.
+Long-term camps shall have an Authorization to Operate from the National Council.

 All camp properties and long-term camps must be authorized by the National Council.
-If the National Council Authorization to Operate authorizes the council to offer day camp or family camp programs, or if the council has interim Authorization to Operate such camps pursuant to Standard AO-802, the council must issue a council program site approval for each such day camp or family camp and for any voluntary camps.
-Until such time as the national camp standards set forth further requirements, the council program site approval shall mean a declaration of readiness signed by the Scout executive and NCAP chair.
+If the National Council Authorization to Operate authorizes the council to offer day camp or short-term camp or if the council has interim Authorization to Operate such camps pursuant to Standards AO-802 and AO-811, the council must issue a NCAP Local Council Authorization and Assessment Declaration for each such day camp or short-term camp.
+The NCAP Local Council Authorization and Assessment Declaration and the NCAP Site Appraisal Form shall be issued using the current national forms found on the NCAP website at www.scouting.org/NCAP